The evidence is overwhelming.

 To truly illustrate what this means, we invite you to experience the journey from end to end – scroll below to see the many stressors and welfare risks that these sheep encounter and will continue to encounter until an end date is finally set.

-If our live sheep export infographic does not appear above, it may be blocked by your browser settings.
 Click here to download the infographic as a PDF (9.0MB).

 Life on a farm is generally a comfortable and predictable one for sheep.
 For an animal that’s naturally nervous and easily frightened, that’s important for their wellbeing.

 But the live export often journey begins by sheep being rounded up by unfamiliar people and loaded into a truck, with guidelines allowing up to 48 hours on road as they’re transported to a feedlot.

 There’s no obligation to provide sheep with any food or water during the trip, so they may spend the entire journey hungry and thirsty, uncomfortably packed in with their herd in this new and stressful environment.

 Sheep have now spent at least five days at the feedlot, mixed in with unfamiliar sheep in a small, penned area.
 They often have little room to move about or engage in the behaviours that come naturally to them such as grazing and resting together with their herd.